Linux-RISC/IRIX-diskless-workstation/README.md

 C3.
 RBPi working as bootp server and using a separated NAS as storage.
 I have used as NAS (Network-attached storage https://en.wikipedia.org/wiki/Network-attached_storage) a think client with Debian GNU/Linux and NFS, you don't need to use a professional solution.<br>
 <br>
 You can use any of the three configurations, the procedure is the same, you only need to modify the directory paths.<br>
-According to my experience, shared tree generation over network is much slower using C2 or C3 configurations.
-It's faster to backup the diskless directory with tar and restore it on the destination machine.<br>
+According to my experience, shared tree generation over network is much slower, it's faster to backup the diskless directory with tar and restore it on the destination machine.
+Please, try both methods and decide yourself.<br>
 <br>
 <h2>Procedure</h2>
 <h3>1.
 Creating a directory to store the diskless tree</h3>